dtflare/GPTparser/README.md

 - *GPTparser shares no professional affiliation with OpenAI.*

 # Why #
-- I created GPTparser because I couldn't find a tool that enabled me to efficiently scrape and parse content directly from URL's into files.
+- I created GPTparser because I couldn't find a tool that enabled me to efficiently scrape and parse content directly from URL's into structured JSON files.
 - Working directly from your Linux CLI with individually parsed files allows for more granular control over the data.
 - GPTparser was created for ease of use, to be cost effective, and to enable effective quality control to enhance access to OpenAI's Fine-tuning service and dataset curation techniques.
 	1. GPTparser enables you to create a large 50k+ token dataset and finetune via OpenAI API for <$5.
 - See the /scripts directory for further tools to help you format, validate, and combine these files into one dataset in proper Chat Completions JSON API format.
-- I'd like to gather a small community of people interested in this line of work, as I will be designing a website and UI to host this project in the near future.
+- I'd like to gather a small community of people interested in making complex AI workflows more accessible, & in the near future I'll be designing a website / UI to host this project.
-	- If you're interested in the project let's connect! dtflare@proton.me
+	- If you're interested connecting, reach out! -- websitegithub.happily959@passinbox.com

 # GPTparser Installation #
 ## Ubuntu Directions: ##